kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 ---

 This post summarizes an extended period of deep annoyance.
 I have tried to solve the problem it describes more than once before and *not quite* done it.
 This has, in fact, happened again.
 I have still not satisfactorily solved the problem.
 But this time I know *why* I can't solve it in a civilized manner.
 My goal is simple, and reasonable.
 I want  to produce more or less identical plots in both PNG and PDF formats.
 PNG is a raster format.
 PDF is a vector format and also the Devil Incarnate.
 Sometimes you want one format, sometimes the other.
 Raster formats color in pixels on a grid of some fixed resolution.
-They are efficient when you need to plot a lot of elements but you can't zoom in on them without loss.
-Vector formats can be easily resized up or down without loss of fidelity, but they get big real fast when you have a lot of objects to show, because each one is drawn separately, and also they are the Devil Incarnate.
+They are efficient when you need to plot a lot of elements, but you can't zoom in on them without loss.
+Vector formats can be easily resized up or down without loss of fidelity, but they get big real fast when you have a lot of objects to show, because each one is drawn separately.
+Also they are the Devil Incarnate.
 Especially when it comes to fonts.

 {{< figure src="dr-manhattan-fonts.jpg" caption="Dr Manhattan, the original overfull hbox." >}}